Hausdorff dimension in graph matchbox manifolds: Application: graph matchbox manifolds

 If two charts $U_i$ and $U_j$ in the atlas have a non-empty intersection, $U_i \cap U_j \ne \emptyset$, then there is a $C^r$-diffeomorphism $g_{ij}$ from an open subset of $V_i$ to an open subset of $V_j$.
-The collection $\{g_{ij}\}_{1 \leq i,j \leq \alpha}$, $r \geq 1$, of $C^r$-diffeomorphisms, corresponding to all non-empty intersections of charts, is called the \emph{generating set} of the holonomy pseudogroup $\G$ of $\cF$, and the elements in the collection are called the \emph{generators}.
+We call the collection $\{g_{ij}\}_{1 \leq i,j \leq \alpha}$, $r \geq 1$, of $C^r$-diffeomorphisms corresponding to all non-empty intersections of charts the \emph{generating set} of the holonomy pseudogroup $\G$ of $\cF$, and the elements in the collection the \emph{generators}.
 The holonomy pseudogroup $\G$ contains all possible compositions of the generators, the restrictions of compositions to open subsets of their domains, and glueings of two compositions into one map, if these compositions coincide on the intersection of their domains.

 Since the holonomy group is generated by $C^r$-diffeomorphisms, for $r \geq 1$, the holonomy pseudogroup $\G$ is $C$-\emph{Lipschitz} with respect to $d_V$ (see Ghys, Langevin and Walczak \cite{GLW1988} or Hurder \cite[Proposition 4.2]{Hurder2013} for a proof).
 This means that there exists a constant $C>0$ such that for every generator $\{g_{ij}\}_{1 \leq i,j \leq \alpha}$ and every $x,y \in {\rm dom}( g_{ij})$ one has